Locations:

 Premature Ejaculation

-Premature ejaculation occurs when a man has an orgasm and ejaculates earlier during intercourse than he or his partner would like.
-It’s a common problem, affecting 30% to 40% of men.
+Premature ejaculation occurs when you ejaculate (cum) earlier than you or your partner would like during sex.
+It’s a common problem, affecting 30% to 40% of people with a penis.
 Causes include physical problems, chemical imbalances and emotional/psychological factors.
 Treatments include learning techniques to delay ejaculation, counseling and medications.

 Overview